goabstract/Marketing-for-Engineers/README.md

 :bowtie: We used many free marketing channels.
 To be honest, when we started [Flawless App](https://flawlessapp.io/) we didn't have other ways.
 We wrote cold emails, talked to influencers, manually recruited users at events, posted at Facebook groups, worked with developers & designers via Twitter and did many other stuff.
 These gave us our first 1000 beta users.
 So it worth trying out!

 ## 💎 Content Marketing
 Content marketing is about promotion via content.
-You can run a personal blog, guest blog or write at the popular industry site (or combine it).
-Focus on how you can help your users with your content. :neckbeard: You don't have to be a professional writer for making cool articles.
+You can run a personal blog, guest blog or write at platforms, like Medium (or combine it).
+Focus on how you can help your users with your content.
+You don't have to be a professional writer for making cool articles.
 Just give yourself space to be creative and share your expertise.

 I encourage you to start doing content marketing by yourself.
 Outsourcing it can be very tricky, especially at the beginning.
 🤔 Firstly, think how your blog or content is you going to stand out.
 There are plenty of cool blogs in every industry.
 How are you going to be different?
 What unique value can you offer to your users?
 How can you build an engaged readers community?
 And the most important question is how you will convert readers into leads.
 With all those considerations, you should create a content strategy: